tydickinson29/Fires/README.md

 This repository is a series of Jupyter notebooks that makes great use of the Pandas module (found [here](http://pandas.pydata.org/)) to import .csv files containing past storm/fire reports, rainfall, etc and outputs new .csv containing various data described below.
-This readme is divided into two
+This readme is divided into three
-sections: Information regarding the research methods, various weather and climate events, etc. and a section describing a few essential lines of code utilized.
+sections: Information regarding the research methods, various weather and climate events, etc., Verification, and a section describing a few essential lines of code utilized.

 Any questions or concerns can be directed to me at either ty.dickinson@noaa.gov or Ty.Dickinson@ou.edu